 Data Gathering and Applied Market Research (Led by The University of the Highlands & Islands, Scotland)

-Key tasks will involve:
+Key tasks involved:

 - An analysis of the principles of the slow movement, and spin-off initiatives.